-After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
-Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not influence the ranking of proposals.
-If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
-If contract negotiations are commenced, they may be held virtually.
+After the final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
+Negotiations, if held, shall be within the scope of the request for proposals and limited to those items that would not have an effect on the ranking of proposals.
+If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
+If contract negotiations are commenced, they may be held via teleconference using Microsoft Teams if contract negotiations are commenced.